biestro/biestro.github.io/content/posts/mean-field/_index.md

 I have already explained that the above functions work for ay dimension.
 However, the only change is that in 3D, multiplication becomes a bit more expensive, and we're dealing with even more data-points.
 It is convenient to use a simple *workhorse* for solving the dynamics, the Euler method with small time step.
 We also include a random (Gaussian) velocity in each time-step as to account for random fluctuations.

+Here, rather than starting with a random distribution, we start with a Gaussian field at the origin.
+As expected, low-energy excitations emerge.

 {{< video src=landau_3D.mp4 loop="true" autoplay="true" controls="false">}}